roman-karpovich/olc-docs/docs/fields.rst

 - placeholder *not implemented on frontend*
 - help_text
 - repeatable *not implemented on frontend*
+- extra
+- styling

-repeatable usually used for multi-selection with choices. in this case list of values will be submitted
+repeatable - usually used for multi-selection with choices. in this case list of values will be submitted extra - very specific information in any type. can be used to make special fields. will be provided into json form structure as is styling - see `Field styling` section

 example of field with help text:

 .. code-block:: python

+    TextField(
+        'text_field',
+        label='Text field',
-    TextField('text_field', label='Text field', help_text='Some text to provide additional information about field')
+        help_text='Some text to provide additional information about field' )

 .. image:: _static/images/field-text-with-help.png